 From a young age, I was deeply curious about why people do what they do, and why they don't do what they don't do.
 It eventually became my life's work.

 My own career path has taken me from forklift driver and trash collector, to researcher and college professor, and finally to professional career coach and consultant.
 With a lot of interesting work in between.

-Psychotherapy generally focuses on the past, while coaching is future oriented.
-A therapist diagnoses and treats mental health problems using a medical model and focusing on symptoms and levels of impairment.
-In contrast, coaching clients must be emotionally and psychologically stable, motivated for self improvement & personal development, action-oriented, and actively implementing performance objectives and professional goals.
+Coaching is NOT therapy.
+Psychotherapy generally focuses on the past, while coaching is future-oriented.
+A therapist diagnoses and treats mental health conditions, using a medical model and focusing on clinical symptoms of impairment.
+In contrast, a coach works on a consultation model with clients who are emotionally and psychologically stable, motivated for self improvement & personal development, action-oriented, and actively implementing performance objectives and professional goals.

 I live with my husband (The Nicest Man On The Planet) and my dog and cat.
 I am a mom of three adult children and a grandma of one.
 I love books, plants, music, mountains, and an occasional nap.
 I am a middle child and a Christian.
 My favorite drink is iced tea, unsweetened, brewed super strong, with extra ice.